andrewchambers/bupstash/doc/formats/keys.md

 # Keys

 There are currently two types of key, master keys, and derived send keys.
-Master keys can be used to encrypt and decrypt data, while send keys are derived from master keys, and can only encrypt data, and never decrypt data.
+Master keys can be used to encrypt and decrypt data, while send keys can only be used to encrypt data, and never decrypt data.

-Send keys can be used to generate ephemeral session keys addressed tomaster keys public key and send data encrypted with that ephemeral key.
+Send keys can be used to generate ephemeral session keys addressed to master key, which are then used to encrypt data.
 The master key can be used recompute this ephemeral key at decryption time.
-The sender discards the ephemeral keys once encryption has finished to preserve data secrecy if a send key is eventually compromised.

-Each master/send key pair also has a unique hash key, created by combining two secret hash key parts, which are used to create a unique secret hash function that allows content addressed based deduplication, while preventing attackers from doing hash lookups, and prevents client keys from poisoning each others deduplication space with deliberately corrupt data.
-The hash function is also be used at decryption time as a cryptographically secure integrity check.
+Each master/send key pair also combine to form a unique hash key, which can the be used to create a unique secret hash function that allows content addressed based deduplication.
+The secret nature of this combined key while prevents attackers from doing hash based lookups, and also prevents malicious clients keys from poisoning other client's deduplication space with deliberately corrupt data.
+The secret hash function is also be used at decryption time as a cryptographically secure integrity check.

 Encryption and decryption keys are saved on disk using a simple json encoding, the encoding is as follows: